Tornadoes of 1969: August 23 (Japan)

 A tornado in Sashima, Ibaraki Prefecture killed 2 people and injured 107.

 August 28–29 (China)

-On August 28, 1969, a strong tornado struck Tianjin.
+On August 28, 1969, an extremely violent tornado struck Tianjin.
 Large hail also fell in Beijing that day.
 The next day, a supercell produced one of the most violent tornadoes in Chinese history in Hebei Province That evening.
 The tornado first devastated a small city in the Province around 7:30 PM, where numerous structures were obliterated and 98 people died.
 The devastation was so complete that the village was never rebuilt.
 The tornado then struck Tianjin around 8:00 PM, where it killed 52 before it dissipated.
 The tornado leveled several reinforced concrete plants and debarked trees completely.
 The tornado was officially rated F4, though unofficial sources indicate possible F5 intensity.